harshit6174/hr-multiconvert/README.md

-# MultiConvert
+# hr-multiconvert

-MultiConvert is a versatile npm package that provides seamless conversion capabilities for various units, including currency, length, weight, and temperature.
+hr-multiconvert is a versatile npm package that provides seamless conversion capabilities for various units, including currency, length, weight, and temperature.
 It offers developers a reliable solution for performing unit conversions in their projects.

 ## Features